Lake Qaraoun: Reservoir

-El Qaroun Dam
+El Qaraoun Dam

-The Qauroun Dam, built in the middle reaches of the Litani River, has created an artificial lake at (33°34′21″N 35°41′51″E) with water-spread area of 1190 ha.
+The Qaraoun Dam, built in the middle reaches of the Litani River, has created an artificial lake at (33°34′21″N 35°41′51″E) with water-spread area of 1190 ha.
 It is situated about 70 km downstream of the historic city of Baalbek.
 The dam had been under planning since 1964.
 The Qaraoun village transferred a land area of 760 ha for building the dam.
 The dam, which created the artificial lake or reservoir, is the largest dam built in Lebanon for multipurpose uses of hydropower generation (190 MW), irrigation of 28500 ha, and drinking-water supply.
 It is a concrete-faced rockfill dam (CFRD) of 61 m height built with crest level at elevation 801 m, with a dam length of 1,090 m, over karstic limestone formations.
 The reservoir has a storage capacity of 220 e6m3 at a maximum pond elevation of 858 m.
 The High Flood Level (HFL) in the reservoir is 862 m, where the area of the lake is 12.6 km2.
 The average water level for power generation is 835 m, with the lowest level or the minimum draw-down level as 827 m.

 The dam's upstream face is a concrete face of 47000 m2 area, with thickness of concrete face varying from 50 cm at the bottom to 30 cm at the top.
 The spillway of the dam is designed for an inflow flood discharge of 450 e6m3.
 The reservoir has a storage capacity of 220 e6m3 at maximum pond elevation of 858 m.